Irene Mayer Selznick

-Irene Gladys Selznick (née Mayer; April 2, 1907 – October 10, 1990) was an American socialite and theatrical producer.
+Irene Gladys Selznick (April 2, 1907 – October 10, 1990) was an American socialite and theatrical producer.

 Early life

 Irene Gladys Mayer was born in Brooklyn, the younger of two daughters born to film producer Louis B. Mayer and his first wife, Margaret Shenberg Mayer.

 Her sister, Edith (1905–1987), was nicknamed "Edie."
 In March, 1930, Edith married William Goetz, who became the vice president of 20th Century Fox in 1941 and later became the head of production at Universal-International.

 Selznick's paternal and maternal grandparents were Belarusian Jews who immigrated to Canada in the 1880s from Vilnius and Kaunas (then territories belonging to the Russian Empire).

 The Mayer family initially lived in Haverhill, Massachusetts, and then moved to Hollywood in 1918.
 It was there that her father established Metro-Goldwyn-Mayer, one of the more successful film studios of its time.
 She attended Hollywood School for Girls, a private school in Los Angeles.
 She and her sister Edith both studied singing with Estelle Liebling, the voice teacher of Beverly Sills.